-To submit an interactive job, you should initiate with the srun command instead of sbatch.
-This command:
+Submitting an interactive job is similar to submitting a batch job, except you use the srun command instead of sbatch.
+For example:

 srun -n1 -t02:00:00 --pty bash